 A note about longevity and these seats’ booster modes

 Diono: The booster mode on the Diono seats is outgrown at the same time the child outgrows the forward-facing harness mode – so you’ll need to buy the child a booster when they outgrow the Diono forward-facing.

-Graco & Safety 1st: These turn into boosters but they will not fit a child in booster mode long enough, and you’ll still end up buying a high back booster that can accommodate a taller child eventually.
+Graco Extend2Fit 3-in-1 and Nuna Exec: These turn into boosters but they will not fit a child in booster mode long enough, and you’ll still end up eventually buying a high back booster that can accommodate a taller child.

 If you are buckling your child in snugly in these seats, it’s necessary to loosen the straps each time you take your child out, and tighten them each time you buckle your child in.

 User friendly straps are therefore really important–because you must use them every single time you use the seat!

 Winner: Clek seats, hands-down, have the most user-friendly straps – they pull the smoothest of any seat we’ve found and the straps simply don’t twist.